WillXuY/hello-world/README.md

 # hello-world
-Okay,it's more difficult than I thought
+Okay,it's just a little more difficult than I thought